 Complete the Right Type of Workouts

 Every workout you do should get you closer to your goals.
 For that to happen, the workouts in your training plan should increase strength and endurance, build specific types of fitness to help you succeed in your event and enhance your cycling formwork.
-Every TrainerRoad training plan handcrafted by our Head Coach Chad Timmerman supports these objectives.
+Every TrainerRoad training plan handcrafted by our Head Coach Chad Timmerman supports these objectives (take a look at his training process that makes cyclists faster).

 If you’re not following a TrainerRoad plan, you can examine your own workouts to ensure they follow Coach Chad’s recommendations.
 These are the basic types of workouts you should complete as you get closer to your specific cycling events.